nosebit/swini-cli/README.md

 # swini-cli

-A Go CLI tool for account creation and management.
+A Go CLI tool for profile creation and management.

 ## Features
-- `swini account create`: Generates an EC key pair, stores the private key locally, calls a GraphQL mutation to create an account, and stores the returned user ID.
+- `swini profile create`: Generates an EC key pair, stores the private key locally, calls a GraphQL mutation to create a profile, and stores the returned user ID.

 ## Usage
 ```
-swini account create
+swini profile create
 ```